 Before each season, inspect the scraper for wear.
-If the thickness of the scraper is less than 1/16 inch (1.6 mm), replace the scraper (Fig. 11).
+If the thickness from the top of the wear indicator groove to the scraper's bottom is less than 1/16 inch (1.6 mm) or there is no longer a wear indicator groove, replace the scraper (Fig. 9).